The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “I wanted… I only wanted to see you once more… Say goodbye and ask forgiveness…” His strength was all but spent and he was whispering again.
 “And warn you… You must run…”

-“What do you mean, goodbye?”
-Victoria could not believe her own ears.
+“What do you mean, goodbye?” could not believe her own ears.
 “What do you mean, we should run?
 And what has that got to do with me bandaging your wound?
 Do you mean to bleed to death?”

-The .
-Suddenly Victoria understood what he meant.
+The alcalde.
+Suddenly understood what he meant.
 A wound on Diego, shortly after the soldiers had shot at Zorro – it would be enough to convince anybody.
 They could not hide the injury, or Zorro’s conspicuous disappearance while Diego was incapacitated.
-In any case, the wouldn’t need much proof.
+In any case, the alcalde wouldn’t need much proof.
 He not only hated Zorro, but also had reasons to dislike both her and Don Alejandro.
 Felipe for his part counted for nothing; Ramone could send him to the gallows merely because he happened to live at the de la Vega hacienda.
 No wonder the wounded Diego, or rather Zorro, was thinking about her safety, and the safety of his father.
 At once she realised what it must have been like, to lie here alone, desperate, bleeding, waiting to make his farewells and warn her about the danger she was in.
 She knew why he was so resigned to his inevitable death, whether it would be from the wound or at the alcalde’s hand.

 But she was not resigned at all.
 She gently lowered Diego back to his pallet and shifted on her knees to look into his face.